ilyabayel/ilyabayel/README.md

 ### Hi there, my name is Ilya 👋

-## I'm a Future Master of Engineering, Software Developer, and Designer!
+## I'm a Future Master of Engineering, Software Developer and Designer!
 - 🔭 I’m currently working at AflaBank!
 - 🌱 I’m currently learning literally everything about Frontend and Mobile development
 - 👯 I’m looking for chance to join a great team of professionals who loves software development as I do